audized/474a4/README.md

 been released and available as a testing environment for you at the following url: http://sfu-innovation.github.io/474-14-1/vm.html

-A test script has been provided for you, allowing you to evaluate your system.
-It can be run as: test/run.py.
-Nothing in the "test" folder is to be modified.

 You can, of course, manually test your system by using basic curl commands:

 Setting a rating: